 You’ll need a MiniUSB cable to plug your detector into your computer.
 The detectors don’t come with one, but I wish they did.
 Most people have a spare one laying around the house, but in case you don’t, you can buy one here.

 The detector doesn’t need the power cable plugged in too.
 Just USB to your computer.
+The detector’s display does not turn on during the update and that is normal.

 Install the Drivers